Skip to content

 2. The fix lands in the same PR as whatever broke the property.

-3. If the property is genuinely wrong (the requirement is incorrect, not the code), the test update lands in the same PR — and the PR description calls out the change in the property.
+3. If the requirement is incorrect, the test update lands in the same PR; the PR description calls out the change in the property.